Youthink/simple-url/README.md

 ### url.qs

-This is exactly the reference of [qs](https://github.com/ljharb/qs), which is the only dependency of **simple-url**.
+This is exactly a reference to [qs](https://github.com/ljharb/qs), which is the only dependency of **simple-url**.
 It is exposed just for convenience.

 ## License
 MIT